 Eosinophilic Esophagitis, also known as EE or EoE, is a chronic allergic/immune condition that causes inflammation or swelling of the esophagus — the tube that sends food from the throat to the stomach.
 Inflammation occurs when white blood cells called eosinophils gather in the lining of the esophagus, a place where they usually are not found.
 This chronic inflammation leads to symptoms.

 Symptoms can vary with age:

 - Adults and teens will report difficulty swallowing

-- School age children might complain of abdominal pain as well as trouble swallowing
+- School age children might complain of abdominal pain, as well as trouble swallowing and regurgitation of food

 - Infants and toddlers may refuse food or not grow properly

 A major concern with EoE is food impactions, where the esophagus constricts to the point that food gets trapped.
 This is a medical emergency and requires immediate attention.